huggingface/datasets/datasets/snli/README.md

 ## Known Limitations
 ### Known social biases

 The language reflects the content of the photos collected from Flickr, as described in the Data Collection section.
+[Rudinger et al (2017)](https://www.aclweb.org/anthology/W17-1609.pdf) use pointwise mutual information to calculate a measure of association between a manually selected list of tokens corresponding to identity categories and the other words in the corpus, showing strong evidence of stereotypes across gender categories.
+They also provide examples in which crowdworkers reproduced harmful stereotypes or pejorative language in the hypotheses.

 ### Other known limitations

-[Gururangan et al (2018)](https://www.aclweb.org/anthology/N18-2017.pdf) showed that the SNLI corpus had a number of annotation artifacts.
-Using a simple classifer, they correctly predicted the label of the hypothesis 67% of the time without using the premise.
+[Gururangan et al (2018)](https://www.aclweb.org/anthology/N18-2017.pdf), [Poliak et al (2018)](https://www.aclweb.org/anthology/S18-2023.pdf), and [Tsuchiya (2018)](https://www.aclweb.org/anthology/L18-1239.pdf) show that the SNLI corpus has a number of annotation artifacts.
+Using various classifiers, Poliak et al correctly predicted the label of the hypothesis 69% of the time without using the premise, Gururangan et al 67% of the time, and Tsuchiya 63% of the time.

 ## Licensing information
 The Stanford Natural Language Inference Corpus is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).